-The need to decrease sitting time and increase activity in the workplace is more important than ever.
-Some companies and workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.
+The need to decrease sitting time and increase activity is more important than ever.
+Some workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.

 Long hours sitting at work isn’t the only concern.
 Time spent sitting at home also needs to be taken into account.
 Extended sitting can be harmful and does not only affect office workers, but many other professions too.
 For example, drivers who sit behind a wheel for long periods of time are at risk for developing health problems.
 It is important to note that spending a few hours a week at the gym or otherwise engaged in moderate to vigorous activity doesn’t seem to significantly offset the risk of extended sitting.1 The combination of a healthy diet and exercise are needed in order to achieve the full health benefits.